Timmy, the main character, is named after Butch Hartman's younger brother.

 The Other Marty: Mary Kay Bergman was Timmy's original voice actress for the Oh Yeah!
-Cartoons pilot episodes, but committed suicide, by coincidence, the very day the series got greenlit by Nickelodeon.
-She was replaced by Tara Strong (who named Bergman as one of her inspirations) and all of Timmy's dialogue for the pilot episodes were rerecorded (though not on the DVDs.
-The DVDs have the original versions with Mary Kay Bergman as Timmy).
+Cartoons pilot episodes, but committed suicide, by coincidence, the very day the series got greenlit by Nickelodeonnote what's worse is that Bergman was driven to suicide over feeling she wasn't talented enough for voice acting, despite others saying she was.
+If she never killed herself, she most likely would have been chosen to be the voice of Timmy Turner for the full series.
+She was replaced by Tara Strong (who was close friends with Bergman and named her as one of her inspirations) and all of Timmy's dialogue for the pilot episodes were re-recorded (though not on the DVDs.
+The DVDs have the original versions with Mary Kay Bergman as Timmy.
+The episode "Where's The Wand?" was also never redubbed because it was never added to the series' rerun rotation).